 Whether you run a small business or a large corporation, your website is one of the most important assets you have.
 If your site isn’t managed properly, it can be hard to get the most out of it.
 In fact, 88% of consumers are less likely to return to a site after a bad experience.
 In this article, you’ll learn what website management is, why it’s important and how to build your own management plan to take your business to the next level in the year ahead.

-Tip: Creating a website on Wix gives you access to dozens of features that make website management easier.
+Tip: Learn how making a website on Wix gives you access to dozens of features that make website management easier.

 What is website management?

-Website management is the process of maintaining and developing a website so that it is secure, attractive, fully functional and up-to-date.
+Website management is the process of maintaining and developing a website so that it is secure, attractive, fully functional and up-to-date, once you've built your website.
 This process applies to the site’s design, structure, content, features and marketing.

 Why is website management important?